apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Zelenskiy pitches victory plan to EU, seeks NATO invitation and military support**
+**Why is everyone wearing the Oura Ring?**

-You can read more about it [here](https://news.google.com/rss/articles/CBMimgFBVV95cUxNN3FMZWxHX3V6OEwtY3BhWTBXQk5CeWs1MFdveWpoZEh2TFpGX3k0UlcySG1wdmJsczVhNzhuSFQ3dHZQTzN3YmZsVHVlYUxGQnBKcnVfWnVMRndrdXpabGE2MmZhejE0M290a0hiellDcm9Ib1VMUXlnT2dPb0Vnd0hmdkZwdFpBZFhwNG9Fd3N0QzlvQkJEcDlB?oc=5).
+You can read more about it [here](https://news.google.com/rss/articles/CBMiiwFBVV95cUxNVUZ4UFNWUVRUYXVTcXFfMHRQSEJ4cE9mZTR3TzBES1BtNkx0aWVSc25KSVRFWVFZanlUWUlHUGRsS2pGTnd3WjJNOVlWUktKUkIxVGNmbkdUQWR1ZnVjZmJBQmNFTVprMEljaVJhQ1BwVnFWNUhOZmFxRFI5OG0yWVRjbm5EeEpsY0pB?oc=5).

 ## Requirements
 - Python 3.8